Clever/kayvee-go/compatibility.md

 ## Removed Compatibility

-The following functions formerly existed, but are have been removed.
+The following functions formerly existed, but have been removed.

 #### type SentryLogger